nkasmanoff/dm2gal/README.md

 # dm2gal

-Mapping the distribution of dark matter to stellar mass and galaxies.
+Mapping the distribution of dark matter to galaxy stellar mass.

 ## Methodology